Yello-jc/Yello-jc/README.md

 - 🫶 Fun fact: I enjoy listening to music and singing.

-                                My blog can be found here 👉http://ctrlread.blogspot.com/👈 ⚠️Please note that this blog is currently under revision, resulting in inconsistent updates. ⚠️
+                                My blog can be found here 👉http://ctrlread.blogspot.com/👈 ⚠️ Please note that this blog is currently under revision, resulting in inconsistent updates. ⚠️

 <!---